averygoodidea/averygoodwebapp-earthbucket/src/posts/post.md

 <!-- endexcerpt -->

-Many people are familiar with the .htaccess way of implementing Basic Authentication but how do you it with serverless?

 Basic Authentication is a standard HTTP security procedure that enables a browser to prompt a user to submit a username and password in order to grant access to the browser’s response, typically a web page.

 Within the AWS world, this is achieved by adding a Lambda@Edge function at the viewer request layer of your CloudFront instance.
 Refer to the below diagram: